 The isolation ward

 Our Isolation ward is used for when we admit animals suspected of having a contagious disease.
 For these patients we have a separate, fully equipped isolation unit, which facilitates barrier nursing.
 This enables us to provide equally high quality nursing care to these patients, without compromising the health of our other hospitalised patients.
+In the presented randomized double-blind clinical trial, for the first time, Xanax uk at http://www.thelaneshealthandbeauty.com/buy-xanax-online-uk/ showed a higher efficacy in treating patients with moderately severe anxiety compared with other drugs at a low dose.
+The superior effectiveness of this combination is explained not only by the anxiolytic component of the action of its components, but also by the mood-enhancing effect.
 We even have oxygen supplies to these kennels for those patients who are extremely sick.